pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 One of the most compelling patterns in Bayesian regression modelling more generally is the ability to incorporate hierarchical structure.
 The analogue of the hierarchical survival model is the individual frailty survival model.
 But "frailities" do not need to be specified only at an individual level - so called "shared" frailities can be deployed at a group level e.g. across the `field`.

 In the above CoxPH models we fit the data to a standard regression formulation using indicator variables for different levels of the `field` variable which gets included in the weighted sum of the linear combination.
 With frailty models we instead allow the individual or group frailty term to enter into our model as a multiplicative factor over and above the combination of the baseline hazard with the weighted demographic characteristics of risk.
 This allows us to capture an estimate of the heterogenous effects accruing to being that particular individual or within that particular group.
-Additionally we can stratify baseline hazards e.g. for gender.
+In our context these terms seeks to explain the "overly" long-term loyalty of some employees to a company despite other offers on the market.
+Additionally we can stratify baseline hazards e.g. for gender to capture varying degrees of risk over time as a function of their covariate profile.
 So our equation now becomes:

 $$ \lambda_{i}(t) = z_{i}exp(\beta X)\lambda_{0}^{g}(t) $$